LuisFernandoPenhaDeCamargo/study-resources/diretorio-heterogeneo/glossario-abreviacoes.md

 ## <a id="esm">ESM</a>

-ESM é uma forma abreviada de ES Modules (Módulos ES).
+ESM é uma forma abreviada de ES Modules (Módulos ECMAScript).

 ## <a id="lts">LTS</a>